-It is also the color of White Tiger, a mythical creature guarding in the west section of the sky, which represents war, autumn, and death.
+It is also the color of the White Tiger, a mythical creature guarding the western section of the sky, representing war, autumn, and death.

 Snow White — Xue Se (雪色)

-Pure, clear, plain color of the snow, flawless white mixes with light grey.
+A pure, clear, plain color of the snow, perfect white mixes with light grey.

 Frost White — Shuang Se (霜色)

-Pure color of frost, the representative of proud and strong.
+The pure color of frost, the representative of pride and strength.

 Moon White — Yue Bai (月白)

-Color of the moonlight, pure white mixes with light blue.
-This is the symbol of beauty, affection, and longing for beloved ones, and eternity.
+The color of the moonlight is pure white mixed with light blue.
+This symbolizes beauty, affection, longing for beloved ones, and eternity.

 Secret Porcelain — Mi Se (秘色)

-Secret pottery appeared in the Tang Dynasty, which was only provided to the royal family.
-The producing formula had been kept as top secret, and got disappeared later.
+Secret pottery appeared in the Tang Dynasty, only provided to the royal family.
+The production formula had been kept as a top secret and disappeared later.

 For hundreds of years, people could only imagine the beauty of this exquisite, fabulous royal porcelain.
 Until in recent decades, 14 beautiful Secret Porcelains were unearthed in the underground palace of the royal Famen Temple.